Wall Street rises; Boeing up despite U.S. grounding of 737 MAX jets

 The S&P 500 posted 61 new 52-week highs and one new low; the Nasdaq Composite recorded 65 new highs and 30 new lows.

+About 7.3 billion shares changed hands on U.S. exchanges.
+That compares with the 7.4 billion daily average for the past 20 trading days.

-Additional reporting by Amy Caren Daniel and Medha Singh; editing by Jonathan Oatis and Tom Brown
+Additional reporting by Amy Caren Daniel and Medha Singh; editing by Jonathan Oatis, Tom Brown and Diane Craft